D. E. Shaw expands in India as other US hedge funds ramp up hiring

 Versor Investments, a New York-based quantitative firm managing $1.8 billion, has five positions open in India for engineers and quantitative developers and researchers, according to its website.
 The firm declined to comment on its strategy.

-(Reporting by Carolina Mandl in New York and Jayshree P Upadhyay in Mumbai Editing by Matthew Lewis)
+(Reporting by Carolina Mandl in New York and Jayshree P Upadhyay in Mumbai; Editing by Matthew Lewis and Jonathan Oatis)

 ((carolina.mandl@thomsonreuters.com; +1 (917) 891-4931;))